Ph.D. in Computer Science

 About the Ph.D. in computer science

-Faculty research spans interdisciplinary science and engineering problems, including cutting-edge projects in expanding fields such as advanced manufacturing, autonomous systems, big data and cyber security.
+Faculty research spans interdisciplinary science and engineering problems, including cutting-edge projects in expanding fields such as advanced manufacturing, autonomous systems, big data, data mining and cyber security.
 Learn more about our faculty.

 Our graduates see strong demand for their skills, and our proximity to high-tech hubs such as San Francisco and Seattle mean our department has forged strong connections with major employers.
 Our graduates have gone on to work for companies such as Amazon, Apple, Google, Microsoft, and Oracle.
 Our graduates have also gone on to academic careers in universities around the nation.